BlenderCN-Org/Swiftly/README.md

 SHIFT + A -> (m Mesh -> ) a "Swiftly: add RiggingHelper"

-A Collection will be used named "RiggingHelpers" with all the "RiggingHelper" empties inside, so can easyly be removed afterwards
+A Collection will be used named "RiggingHelpers" with all the "RiggingHelper" empties inside, so the all can easily be removed afterwards

 ### Copy scene settings ###
 Copy scene settings to other scenes

 Properties -> Scene -> "Swiftly: Copy scene settings to other scenes" -> "copy CURRENT scene render/output"

-everything setting for cycles inside render and output-panel should copy over BUT not, as it is scene depended (in my eyes):
+every setting for cycles inside render and output-panel should copy over BUT not, as (in my eyes) scene depended :

 frame start and end, frame time remapping, resolution XY and bordersetting